Karatau Mountains

+Name

+Qaratau (Қаратау) is Kazakh for the "Black Mountain" or "Mountain Range".
+The English name Karatau derives from accounts of Russian exploration of the area.

 Geography

-The range extends for about 420 km in a roughly NW/SE direction just north of the Syrdaria River.
+The range extends for about 420 km in a roughly NW/SE direction just north of the Syr Darya.
 The Muyunkum Desert lies to the north of the range.
 The Karatau is the westernmost prolongation of the Tian Shan.
 The summits of the mountains are smooth and the slopes are cut by snow-fed rivers.
 The Shabakty, Kyrshabakty, Ushbas, Bugun and Asa, are among the rivers having their sources in the range.

 World Heritage Status

 There are numerous ancient archaeological sites in the range that display the stages of cultural evolution from the early Paleolithic Age (1 million BP) to the Neolithic Age (6500 BP).
 This site was added to the UNESCO World Heritage Tentative List on September 24, 1998 in the Cultural category.

 Nature Reserve

 The Karatau Nature Reserve is a protected area in the range established in 2004.